CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 4. Submit job.
 It is not recommended to run DMD/PRIME20 on a login node as a job can take days to finish.
 A simple tcsh script (.csh) to submit job is attached in `/example/`.

 ## Analysis Package
+DMD-PRIME20 allows running simulations for hundred of microseconds.
+A simulation can take a month to complete and generates a big set of data as results.
+Therefore, most of data is written in binary and require extra step to extract data for specific analysis.
+The analysis package is included implemented to allow user to allow user access data of their choices.
+It's currently developed, new functions will be added based on user feedback.

+To create `DMDanalysis` to obtain results in readable format for data analysis, on your terminal, navigate to the DMD/PRIME20 source code and then execute the following command.
+>
+	make -f dmd_analysis.mk

+After executable `DMDAnalysis` is created, the package can be used from running directory in the same location at input.txt file.
+Although analysis package can be run on the interactive termital, it is recommended to submit analysis job in the background or using a queuing system.
+It's can take from few seconds to few minutes to complete the task depending on how big result data set is.
+For a long simulation that take approximatly a month, result data set can be very big and required extra time for the analysis package to extract requested data.

+### Using analysis package:
+Directory `analysis` must be created in the running directory (same location as the `results` and `output` directories) to store result files.
+Except the trajectory file that is in `.xyz` format (`.xtc` in future), all other data will be imported in `.txt` files and can be read by any tools of your choice.
+### Energy vs time:
+>
+	path_to_DMDanalysis/DMDanalysis evst start_file end_file

+### Hydrogen bonding vs time:
+>
+	path_to_DMDanalysis/DMDanalysis hbvst start_file end_file

 ## Developing Status
 The software is being developed and updated.
 An result analysis package will be updated soon.